 It was questioned where AEB-VRU could be addressed, in regulation R131 (AEBS for HDV) or as an extension of R159 (MOIS).
 As AEB-VRU is a GRVA activity and the AEB systems requires more advanced sensors it will most likely be an update of R131.
 CLEPA argued that coordination between GRSG and GRVA is needed on how to actually prevent accidents with VRUs, with warnings only or with the need of active assistance systems.
 The Chair of the IWG AEB-HDV (CP in question is Germany) agreed and stated that regarding the GSR2 wording “reduce the blind spot to the greatest possible extent” active systems may be more beneficial than direct vision alone.

 D stated to read the wording in GSR2 such that blind spot accidents must be reduced to the greatest possible extent.
-Accidents also caused by driver failed to look properly’ situations can be addressed by active safety systems.
+Accidents also caused by ‘driver failed to look properly’ situations can be addressed by active safety systems.
 Other solutions than direct vision can offer at least the same benefits.
 The Chair stated that direct vision was at one time considered to be applied only for new type of vehicles due to expected impact on existing vehicle designs.
 However, the European Parliament and Member States in the Council eventually adopted the GSR provisions to explicitly include the requirement also for existing types.
 Furthermore, automatic braking is not in the scope of this group.
 D understood but indicated to look for solutions for the safety problem.
 To a certain extent direct vision limits can be set at a high ambition level (higher than the performance of the current vehicles) together with considering active safety systems.
 The Chair (EC) indicated that diverging from the current GSR rules for existing types would need to be addressed by a new proposal to amend the GSR which would then have to be accepted by EP and Council.
 Such initiative for the EU is not foreseen.

 DK stated to focus on direct vision as this IWG has no mandate for active safety.
 SE responded to also think about ambitious levels but to think out of the box as well.
 The ToR may give no mandate but GSR2 also mentioned “or avoidance”.
 A good balance is needed here but SE has no a final position and is still open for all options.